Ethanol10/rimuru-tempest-ror2/README.md

 <details>
 <summary>Click to expand patch notes:</summary>

+- v1.0.0
+    - Devour now has **unique buffs for every monster in the base and expansion** (SotV).
+(Further new enemies may not be supported if created.)
+        - We'll update a wiki page later with the list of skills.
+    - Added some animation tweaks to sword swing.
+    - After a dash attack, Rimuru will now spin and deal some damage, while moving slightly up.
+    - Rimuru can now glide by holding the jump down while in the air.
+    - Fixed some bugs, other fixes:
+        - Center for Rimuru has now been properly set so effects are set around the center of the body rather than the feet.
+        - Eclipse progress should naturally work now without other mods.
+        - Slightly optimized the sound sizes.
+        - Added some options into RoO
+        - Devour used to not work with other DoTs as they would take precedence and not give a buff.
+This was fixed to ensure that devour always get registered and should only grant buffs when you are in slime mode.
 - v0.9.4 -> Added Risk of options support for damage coefficients and other properties on each move, some options need a restart to apply.
 Text descriptions for options do not update until a restart, but if they are not cooldowns, they will be applied in the background.
 - v0.9.3 -> R2API submodule release.
 - v0.9.2 -> We forgot to write patch notes for this update, sorry.